nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 We'll start by preparing the Docker image that you will use to deploy on Verrazzano.

-We are creating a Docker image, which you will upload to Oracle Cloud Container Registry belongs to your OCI account.
-To do so you need to create image name which reflects your registry coordinates.
+We are creating a Docker image, which you will upload to the Oracle Cloud Container Registry that belongs to your OCI account.
+To do so you need to create an image name which reflects your registry coordinates.

 You need the following information: